0x0FACED/go-fb2/README.md

 There are a lot of tags and they can be nested in many different ways.
 To make parsing of any fb2 book into a structure possible, there are many aspects to consider, which will probably be improved in the future.

-**Small bug**: there is a problem with inserting images by relative paths.

 ## Features